Athens Day Trips

-The remnants of the temple’s marble sculptures are now displayed at the National Archaeological Museum of Athens and the Mineralogical Museum of Lavrio, with one column on display at the British Museum in England.
-British Romantic poet Lord Byron carved his name at the base of one of the remaining columns during a visit in 1810 when he was touring Europe before rising to fame.
+The remnants of the temple’s marble sculptures are now displayed at the National Archaeological Museum and the Mineralogical Museum of Lavrio.
+Also, one column on display at the British Museum in England.
+British Romantic poet Lord Byron carved his name at the base of one of the remaining columns.
+This occurred during a visit in 1810 when he was touring Europe before rising to fame.

-Cancellation at least 72 hours prior to scheduled Programme 100% refund.
+Cancellation at least 72 hours prior to the scheduled Programme 100% refund.

-Between 72 and 48 hours prior to booking date: 50% refund, except processing fees (paypal/credit card).
+Between 72 and 48 hours prior to booking date: 50% refund

 Cancellation 48 hours prior to booking/no show: No refund